stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 Use the [axios](https://github.com/axios/axios) library for your Web client software, such as downloading files or working with APIs.
 The HTTP software included with Node.js uses callbacks, rather than the newer  promises style of API.

+[Puppeteer](https://github.com/GoogleChrome/puppeteer) enables you to automate copies of Chrome and Chromium Web browsers.

 # Accessing Databases #

 [Objection.js](https://vincit.github.io/objection.js) provides a Object Relational Mapper (ORM) for working with SQL databases.
 [TypeORM](http://typeorm.io) is an emerging alternative to Objection.js.
 For MongoDB, use [Mongoose](http://mongoosejs.com/).

-> *Driver software required:* To access a database service such as PostgreSQL, MySQL, or MongoDB, you will need to install the appropriate Node.js driver.
+> *Driver software required:* To access a database service such as PostgreSQL, Redis, or MongoDB, you will need to install the appropriate Node.js driver.

 # Graphical Desktop Applications #